gregdan3/gregdan3.github.io/pages/toki-pona/sona/mi-sina.md

 #### Verb/Adjective duality

-As noted before, predicates in Toki Pona words may be verbs, adjectives, or both!
+As noted before, the predicate phrase in Toki Pona words may be verbs, adjectives, or both!
 If something is an action, it is also a description.
 In English, you might say that if a person walks, they are also a walking person.
 Toki Pona runs with this idea.
 There is no difference between "doing" and "being"